davidosemwegie/powerballapi/README.md

 ```
 ***Users can put as many picks as they would like.***

-Afer the data has been sent, you should get a response that shows how matching numbers you got and the prize you won.
+Afer the data has been sent, you should get a response that shows how many matching numbers you got and the prize you won.
 The object should look like this:
 ```json
 {
     "date": "2019-04-20",